svn2github/Freetel/misc/lilacsat1/README.txt

 [X] rebuild instructions
 [X] link to gnuradio build instruction
 [ ] How to find and starta terminal (image)
+[ ] what path?
+    + lilacsat1/default/prefix too long?
 [ ] install emacs as well, in case we need an editor
 [ ] way to throttle GR UDP input for testing
     + pipe viewer: cat file | pv -L 512k | nc -u 192.168.x.x 5000
 [ ] HackRF test Tx
 [ ] way to disable telemetry uploads
     + maybe modify script?
 [ ] will it run fast enough on roadkill machines?
     [ ] play samples in real time from a HackRF
     [ ] real satellite pass
-[ ] Wenet style start/stp scripts
+[ ] Wenet style start/stop scripts on Desktop
-[ ] heartbeat output to show all pcoresses running
+[ ] heartbeat output to show all proceses running